Sabine River Monitoring

 Aquatic ecologist Brett Marshall collecting insects from a log during the 2010 study.
 Aquatic insects, like this dragonfly, are important components of the Sabine River aquatic ecosystem.

-- The macroinvertebrate studies indicate limited Eastman impacts on the Sabine River study area.
+- The aquatic insect studies indicate limited Eastman impacts on the Sabine River study area.

 Dr. Raymond W. Bouchard, Jr. holding two washboard mussels.
 Freshwater mussels and crayfish are two of the many different kinds of non-insect macroinvertebrates found during the 2010 Sabine River studies.